Abhishekkalra88/WebBased-Q-A-Forum-StackOVerglow/README.md

 Both users and non-users, or browsers (a person who browses), can:
 1. View questions and answers
 2. Search questions to a limited extent.

+### Setup Details:

+To deploy and test our project, import the whole project folder, use flask run command to start the project.
+The application is served via the local host port 5000 and can be accessed via any commonly available web browser